bloominstituteoftechnology/Algorithms/FAQ.md

 * [What's the difference between space and time complexity?](#q100)
 * [What's an easy way to swap two values?](#q200)

 ## Questions

 <a name="q100"></a>

-### What's the difference between space and time complexity?
+### What's the difference between space and time complexity

 Space complexity refers to how memory usage increaes as the size of input increases.
 Time complexity refers to how the number of operations an algorithm requires to finish increases as the size of input increases.